MohsenHesHam/Hello-World/README.md

 ## 💬 About Me

-🤖 Passionate about Backend Development, Cloud Architectures, and Deep Learning Applications.
+🤖 Passionate about Backend Development, Clean Code Architecture, and building responsive Web Applications.

-🌱 **I’m currently focusing on:** Building scalable web applications, optimizing RESTful APIs, and integrating AI into production environments.
+🌱 **I’m currently focusing on:** Building scalable web applications, optimizing RESTful APIs, and perfecting Full-Stack architectures.
-🙌 **I’m looking to collaborate on:** Innovative Full-Stack projects (Laravel & React) or AI-driven systems.
+🙌 **I’m looking to collaborate on:** Innovative Full-Stack projects (Laravel & React) or high-performance backend systems.
 📄 **Know about my experiences:** Interned as a PHP/Laravel & React Developer at ITI, and practiced Competitive Programming.
 ⚡ **Fun fact:** I love solving complex algorithmic puzzles and refining UML database architectures down to the last relation.